bineet-coderep/Robust_Reach_Set_Computation/LinearSystemsWithFaults/Documentation/api-doc.md

 * `displayA()`: Displays the Linear Matrix Expression.
 * `power(int k)`: Calculates the A^k as given in the paper; where A is the matrix corresponding to the LME.
 Returns a `list` representing the LME.
+* `power(int k)`: Calculates the A^k as given in the paper; where A is the matrix corresponding to the LME.
+Returns a `list` representing the LME.
+* `powerTimeVarying(int k, int n)`: Calculates the A^k as given in the paper for time-varying perturbation; where A is the matrix corresponding to the LME and `n` is the number of steps after which the perturbation range changes .
+Returns a `list` representing the LME.